Jacob-Gregor/my-retail/README.md

 ## Interaction
   - ### HTTP GET Request
-    There are two ways to interact with the POC.
+    There are two ways to interact with the PoC.
     - You can send a simple curl command: `curl localhost:8080/products/13860428`
     - Or you can browse the results through a web browser: `localhost:5000/products/13860428`